GHOST683272/FILE_TIME_CHANGER/README.md

 ## ⚠️ Notes

 * Script modifies **all timestamps permanently**
+* This only changes the details in properties, to change it entirely one needs to manipulate the journal
 * Requires appropriate file system permissions
 * Works only on Windows due to PowerShell dependency
 * Date format must match: